vaishnavi-suresh/vaishnavi-suresh/README.md

 ## Hi there 👋

 My name is Vaish and I am a finance and CS major at NYU.
-I am learning to build fun projects and get my technical skills up to far
+I started building a year ago or so.
+This is what I have so far

-- 👷‍♂️ So far, I have built projects in HTML, CSS, and basic JS to make interactive websites.
-I have also used Python and the Viam SDK to build robotics projects.
-Not seen here is my code in C and Java
+- 👷‍♂️ So far, I have built projects full stack Android apps and set up express servers using Node.
+I have also used YAKE and tokenization to run keyword extraction for news articles.
+I have mainly used python, JS, and dart.
+I started a year ago with HTML and CSS, and its only up from there
-- 🌱 I am working on learning React Native to deploy mobile apps.
-I am also working on NLP research projects, specifically a project on terminology extraction.
+- 🌱 I am working towards using pytorch to build ML models, coming soon...
 - 📫 Email me @ vaishnavi.suresh@stern.nyu.edu